Our Mission Statement

 I have been an educator working with students of all ages since 1997.
 I received my B.S in Secondary Education from Auburn University in 1997.
 I moved to Memphis and obtained my M.S. in Instruction & Curriculum Leadership from the University of Memphis in 2000.
 I lived and worked as a Memphis City School teacher for 10 years and in the process, obtained my Education Specialist degree in School Counseling.
 I moved to New Orleans in 2008 and worked as a middle school counselor in St. Bernard Parish for eight years.
 In the Fall of 2016, I joined the LFNO community.
 I am so happy to be the Johnson Campus School Counselor!

 I have a MA of Education from George Mason University in Fairfax, VA.
-I have taught overseas as a Peace Corps volunteer in Gabon, Central Africa where I learned to speak french.
-I also spent many years working in Fairfax County Public Schools as a School Counselor focusing primarily on middle and high school students.
-Additionally, I am currently taking classes at Loyola University in order to become a Licensed Professional Counselor (LPC).
-I am excited about joining the Lycee team as the new part time Academic Counselor.
+I have taught overseas as a Peace Corps volunteer in Gabon, Central Africa where I learned to speak French.
+I spent many years working in Fairfax County Public Schools in northern Virginia as a School Counselor focusing on middle and high school students.
+In the summer of 2020 I became a Provisional Licensed Professional Counselor (PLPC).
+I am excited about continuing to build Lycée’s middle and high school counseling program where our focus is on supporting each student’s unique needs to the best of our ability.

 About our programs and community partners: